Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 Note that, as we're using normals, this method doesn't really work with non-orientable surfaces-- which, again, isn't really the end of the world.
 The real problem is: how to get $N_P$ for all $P$?
 Using meshes, this is actually pretty simple: if $\angled{v_0, v_1, v_2}$ is a 2-simplex, then its normal should be a vector ortogonal to the plane containing $v_1 - v_0$ and $v_2 - v_0$, which can be computed using the cross product.
 The question is, however, in each direction should this normal point to-- i.e., if we use $(v_1 - v_0)\times (v_2 - v_0)$ or $(v_2 - v_0)\times (v_1 - v_0)=-(v_1 - v_0)\times (v_2 - v_0)$.
 The **convention** is to do $(v_1 - v_0)\times (v_2 - v_0)$, and we call this the "**positive orientation**" of the 2-simplex, the other possibility being the negative orientation.

 We can quickly integrate orientation in our mesh structure.
-Indeed, for each three consecutive vertices `v0, v1, v2` representing a triangle, we'll use the positive orientation in the convention above.
+Indeed, for each three consecutive vertices `v0, v1, v2` representing a triangle in the array `vertices`, we'll use the positive orientation in $\angled{v_0, v_1, v_2}$.
 Presenting everything in the correct order then becomes very important-- if we get a single triangle wrong, our mesh will be shaded in an absurd way, with some triangles being suddenly bright and other suddenly dark because of the wrong orientations.

-We interpret the orientation of a triangle as also being associated with one of its edges: in the positive one, we see edges going in the directions `v0 -> v1`, `v1 -> v2` and then `v2 -> v0`, and then negative one with opposite directions.
+We interpret the orientation of a triangle as also being associated with one of its edges: in the positive one, we see edges going in the directions `v0 -> v1`, `v1 -> v2` and then `v2 -> v0`-- i.e., going ing the counter-clockwise way--, and then negative one going the other way around.
 This allows us to use the **right-hand rule**: take your right hand and curl your fingers in the direction the triangle's edges take, except the thumb; then extend your thumb, and that is the the direction of the normal vector giving the orientation.

-IMG right hand
+IMG right hand e mesh na orientac positiva

 That is, an orientation of a 2-simplex also orients its faces.
 The opposite is also true: if we have the direction the edges follow, we have also have an orientation.
 Actually, even more: if we have a **single** edge direction, we can deduce the others' as well, and so we also have an orientation.

 ## Orientations and boundaries

 With the discussions above, it really seems like orientation is a very relevant topological property with important applications.
 Meshes also showed us how to integrate this notion with complexes-- which, per se, are just sets of points, without any orientation information.
 So perhaps we'd like to do this same move in the mathematical level, getting "**oriented simplices and complexes**" which do come with some orientation, and non-oriented simplices will sometimes be called **geometrical**.
 This will also require a change in terminology: instead of writing $\angled{v_0,...,v_n}$, we'll write $[v_0,...,v_n]$ for this new kind of spaces, and order will matter in the presentation.
-Similarly to the 2-simplex case, giving an orientation to a n-simplex will be equivalent to giving one for one of its faces.
+Similarly to the 2-simplex case, giving an orientation to an n-simplex will be equivalent to giving one for one of its faces.

 Let's begin orienting 1-simplices.
-This is simple, as they can then be seen as directed paths: we will say $\os$ is an oriented simplex with base $\angled{v_0,v_1}$, and going from $v_0$ to $v_1$-- $[v_1,v_0]$ then being the oriented simplex going in the opposite direction.
+This is simple: if 1-simplices are line segments, their oriented versions will be seen as directed paths.
+We will say $\os$ is an oriented simplex with base $\angled{v_0,v_1}$, and going from $v_0$ to $v_1$-- $[v_1,v_0]$ then being the oriented simplex going in the opposite direction.
 In the same way meshes' orientations were associated to the orientation of their edges, may say that $\os$ gives $[v_1]$ a "positive" orientation and $[v_0]$ a "negative" one.

+IMG!!!
+ORIENTAC 1

 Reiterating, this all means that, with oriented simplices, the order we write our base vectors in $[v_0,...,v_k]$ will from now on matter.

 Formalizing for the 2-dimensional case, we determine that $\ts$ has oriented edges $[v_0, v_1]$, $[v_1,v_2]$ and $[v_2,v_0]$.
 The other possible oriented 2-simplex would be the one with inverted edges $[v_1,v_0]$, $[v_0,v_2]$ and $[v_2,v_1]$, which can then be written as $[v_1,v_0,v_2]$.
-Note that $[v_1,v_2,v_0]$ has the same orientation as $\ts$, both being positive, since their edges follow the same path.
 Indeed, whenever you swap two neighboring vectors in the presentation, you get the 2-simplex going in the opposite direction.
 This means that if you do an odd amount of swaps (in what we will call an **odd permutation**), you get the opposite simplex; if you do an even amount (in an **even permutation**), you get the same one.
+For example, $[v_1,v_2,v_0]$ is an even permutation of $[v_0,v_1,v_2]$ (the $v_0$ was swapped twice, first with $v_1$ and then with $v_2$), so that $[v_1,v_2,v_0]=\ts$, which can be seen by their edges following the same directions.
+Similarly, $[v_1,v_0,v_2]=[v_0,v_2,v_1]$.

-You can see this rule also applies for 1-simplices, and indeed will be the case for any n-simplex.
+You can see the rule above also applies for 1-simplices, and indeed will be the case for **any** n-simplex.

 IMG !!!
 (MOSTRANDO COMO SE DESENHA ORIENTAC P/ TRIANGULO, BARICENTRICO TBM)